nishantrv/US-Visa-Approval-Prediction/DOCKER_AWS-DEPLOYMENT.md

-# AWS-CICD-Deployment-with-Github-Actions-Docker
+# AWS-CICD-Deployment-with-Github-Actions
-1. Login to AWS console.
+## 1. Login to AWS console.
-2. Create IAM user for deployment
+## 2. Create IAM user for deployment
 #with specific access

 1. EC2 access : It is virtual machine